mdins22/Portfolio/README.md

 [Social Media and Mental Health Survey and Analysis](https://mdins22.github.io/604-Dashboard/)

-This project involves a survey experiment conducted to investiagte and analyze potential relationships between social media use and certain psychological outcomes
+This project involves a survey experiment conducted to investiagte and analyze potential relationships between social media use and certain psychological outcomes.
+Included in this link are graphs showing relationships and associations between different measured variables, tailored towards an academic audience.

 <img width="265" alt="Screenshot 2025-05-21 at 1 35 16 AM" src="https://github.com/user-attachments/assets/0484b138-7768-4142-8783-f5f91dffdf2e" />